 Make sure your Linkedin and digital profile is up to date and clean

-The recruiter may additionally cross check your CV / resume versus your Linkedin profile.
-You should ensure that basic hygiene factors are in place (all the dates line up, your Linkedin doesn’t miss a job on your CV), and that your Linkedin profile shows off your experience as well as your CV / resume does – as it might be the only thing your interviewer looks at.
-If you have personal websites or if there’s other digital artefacts out there on the web that an interview might find – it’s a good idea to clean those too.
+While you might have sent in a CV, the first thing any interviewer who has not been involved in the screening process will do is check your Linkedin or Google you in advance of the call.
+Make sure your Linkedin profile shows off your experience as well as your CV does – it might be the only thing your interviewer looks at.
+If you have personal websites or if there’s other digital artefacts out there on the web that an interviewer might find then clean those up too.

 - Copy paste a screenshot of the job description into a doc